awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_managing_access.md

 + `guardduty:UpdateThreatIntelSet`

 The following examples show how to create policies using some of the preceding operations:
-+ This policy allows a user to run the `guardduty:UpdateDetector` operation, using the detector ID of 1234567 in the us\-east\-1 region:
++ This policy allows a user to run the `guardduty:UpdateDetector` operation, using the detector ID of 1234567 in the us\-east\-1 Region:

   ```
   {